yaml/AdaYaml/site/Text.md

 api: True
 ---

-The `Text` package lives outside of the `Yaml` package hierarchy because a) it is not YAML-specific and b) the public `Yaml.Event` type in the base package depends on it.
-Its goals are:
+The `Text` package comes from the separate [ParserText][1] project.
+It is not YAML-specific, but has been written to support AdaYaml.
+The goals of the `Text` package are:

  * To implement reference-counting on strings so that they can be passed safely and efficiently as part of the `Yaml.Event` type.